chiefpansancolt/chiefpansancolt/README.md

 Hi My name is Chris Pezza or also known as Chiefpansancolt!

+I am a Senior Solutions Architect at @nCino in the Managed Services Team.

 You can find much of my available work here https://chiefpansancolt.dev<br/>
 I stream from time to time and you find those details here https://chiefpansancolt.live<br/>
 If you want to learn a bit about my background check me out here https://chrispezza.me<br/><br/><br/>